 The children remember their parents’ faithful encouragement to grow in relationship with God.
-Frank and Cheri helped their kids come to an understanding that Dave’s illness, his hospitalizations and even his passing were profound chapters in their lives.
+Frank and Cheri helped their kids understand that Dave’s illness and his passing were profound chapters in their lives.
 As parents, they modeled a commitment to their beliefs and the courage to make difficult decisions.

 “Other families tell us that Dave’s faith – and our response to his cancer – has been an encouragement to them,” Cheri said.
 “Our child’s cancer diagnosis turned out to be an opportunity to help others – it gave us hope and purpose.”

 Several years after Dave’s passing, the Penzas are still a close family.
-Frank and Cheri continue to encourage families of children with cancer as they share their story and pray with families who now walk the same uncertain journey they once did.
+Frank and Cheri continue to encourage families of children with cancer.
+They share their story and pray with families who now walk the same uncertain journey they once did.

 Updated and revised from “Making the Cut,” originally published in Focus on the Family’s Teen Phases, July 2007.
 Copyright © 2013 Delores Liesner.
 Published on FocusOnTheFamily.com.